krasserm/krasserm.github.io/resume.md

 header-img: "img/distributed.png"
 ---

 I'm a passionate software engineer and architect with 20 years industry experience.
-I primarily work on distributed systems, system integration, event sourcing, event stream processing and machine learning, including deep learning.
+My main interests are distributed systems, machine learning and functional programming.
 I have experience with all phases of the software development lifecycle and with working in leadership roles.
 I'm a continuous learner and contributor to several open source projects.
 I enjoy working in teams and helping others to work more effectively.

 ## Specialities

 Distributed systems,
-microservice systems,
 system and application integration, event sourcing and CQRS, event stream processing,